 -

-Designed to introduce students to the language of business, the course begins with the role of financial data in contemporary society, proceeds to develop the accounting model for capturing financial data, and finishes with the problems of measuring and reporting income, assets, liabilities, and equities.
+Designed to introduce students to the language of business, the course begins with the role of financial data in contemporary society, proceeds to develop an accounting model for capturing financial data, and finishes with the problems of measuring and reporting incomes, assets, liabilities, and equities.
+The focus is on external reporting with core financial statements.

 Leon Hutton | 3 GR Credits | RequiredACCT 5120 - Intermediate Accounting II

 Continuation of ACCT 5110.
-Provides an in-depth study of accounting for the equities of a firm's investors and creditors.
-Covers special problem areas in financial accounting including accounting for leases, pensions, and income taxes.
+Provides an in-depth study of accounting for the equities of a firm's investors and creators.
+Covers special problem areas in financial accounting including accounting for leases, pensions, income taxes, and shareholder's equity considerations.
+Recommended prerequisite: ACCT 5110.

 Explores how accounting information systems are designed and implemented to meet organizational accounting and decision-making needs.
 Analyze how capabilities and limitations inherent to current technology may shape organizational operations and strategy.
 Topics include firm value of AIS, block chain, artificial intelligence, mapping business processes, database design and queries, internal controls, mitigating information risks, and more.